 - PhD, Harvard University, 2020

 Goplerud, Max and Daniel M. Smith.
-Forthcoming.
+2021.
 "Who Answers for the Government?
 Bureaucrats, Ministers, and Responsible Parties".
+Advance Access.
 American Journal of Political Science.

 Goplerud, Max.
 2021.
 "Fast and Accurate Estimation of Non-Nested Binomial Hierarchical Models Using Variational Inference".
 Bayesian Analysis.
 Advance Access.